 If you’re totally stuck for what to design your hero image around, look no further than the things that surround you/your client’s content.

 For example, check out this blueprint inspired design for digital web-building agency WEBARQ.
 Clearly inspired by the idea of building, customising, and the technological side of online presences, WEBARQ have created a hero image that not only looks neat, clean and effective, but also makes sense and reflects what they do.

 Remember: there’s inspiration everywhere if you know how to look for it.

 Ever heard the fashion advice ‘never mix your patterns’?
 Well, throw that advice out the window (or at least set it aside for now) because have a look at what mixing patterns, images, textures and colours can create!

 This hero image design for musicians Wild Beasts by 020 7 creates a sharp, geometric starburst shape with each rung filled with a pop of colour, a sliver of a photograph, a texture, or an illustration.
 Top this mishmash of texture and colour with a bold yellow piece of type and you have yourself a striking, fun, and energetic hero image.

 Do you want a sharp geometric layout but also have a cool photo you want to use?
-Consider taking a leaf out of Stephanie Lyver’s book by overlaying angular geometric shapes over your photograph to reap the best of both worlds.
+Consider taking a leaf out of Stéphane Lyver’s book by overlaying angular geometric shapes over your photograph to reap the best of both worlds.

-This technique for Stephanie Lyver’s hero image also works to give her type more contrast against the background, keeping it crisp and legible.
+This technique for Stephanie Lyver’s hero image also works to give his type more contrast against the background, keeping it crisp and legible.
 Don’t be afraid to combine different techniques and styles until you get the perfect hero image for you and your site.